 BYU Professor Dr. E. Jeffrey Hill from the School of Family Life spoke with Wes Burr (one of the most prolific authors in the family studies field) about how to efficiently read journal articles.
 He offered the following suggestions (used with permission):

-- Begin by taking 2 minutes to read the title carefully.
+- "First, read the title carefully.
 The author(s) likely spent many hours deciding on a title.
 Try to get the most understanding out of it that you can.

-- Next, spend 10 minutes reading the abstract.
+- Next, read the abstract.
 It should contain about 50% of what you need to know from the article.
 Have a sheet of paper ready and draw out all of the relationships mentioned in the abstract, so you get a conceptual idea of what is going on.

 - Now read the first paragraph of the introduction.
 Much of what they couldn’t fit into the abstract will be in the first few paragraphs of the introduction.